pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 We'll use the [`download-product`][download-product] task.
-It requires a config file to specify which Ops Manager to get, and to provide VMware Tanzu Network credentials.
+It requires a config file to specify which Ops Manager to get, and to provide Tanzu Network credentials.
 Name this file `download-opsman.yml`:

 ```yaml